Akure Forest Reserve

+Within the forest reserve, an area of about 600 hectares of forest was set aside as the Strict Nature Reserve (SNR), often referred to as the "Queen’s plot".
+This site is among Nigeria's Strict Nature Forest Reserves.
+SNRs, along with wilderness zones, are designated areas primarily intended for research and safeguarding extensive, untouched wilderness regions.
+Their main goal is to conserve biodiversity and serve as essential reference for scientific research and environmental monitoring.

 In recent decades, there has been a large deforestation in this area, which has a huge impact on the environment.
 Akure Forest reserve is a forested area set aside for preservation or controlled use and located at Ile Oluji/Okeigbo, Ondo State, Nigeria, with a Latitude of 7° 17′ 39″ N and Longitude of 5° 2′ 3″ E.